(NSOMBOU ABALGHE-DZAL PROJECT)

 In each village, our paraecologists collect standardized data quantifying bushmeat use and provenance over time.
 In 10 'experimental' villages, we collaborate with hundreds of hunters who conduct self-follows with automated GPS to collect more nuanced spatial data on hunter behavior and map village hunting zones.

 We use a diverse suite of social, economic, and ecological data to model the variation in bushmeat hunting dynamics across the region.
-We co-analyze all data with villages through customized software adapted for community-wide use.
+We co-analyze all data with villages through R shiny apps written for participatory community-wide use.
 Explore them yourself by clicking here.

 Paraecologists conducted extensive line transects and camera trapping to quantify patterns in defaunation across village hunting zones.
 General trends mirror those found in hunted forests across the tropics: small, non-hunted species were encountered more frequently near villages, and large, hunted species farther away.
 But defaunation is not uniform across villages.
 Interestingly, several of the key parameters identified in landscape-scale bushmeat studies (e.g., distance to roads or markets) did not detectability influence this variation, motivating our ongoing deeper study of potential drivers.
 See Beirne et al. 2019 for ecological results, and Nuñez et al. 2019 for a comparison of field methods.